bcgov/namex-solr/openshift/namex-buildNotes.md

 ```

 In the OpenShift Web Console go to the `names examination (tools)` project, and then `Builds` > `Builds`.
 Wait for the
-`solr` build to change Status to `Running` and then to `Complete`.
-You can also check the Created value to ensure that
+`namex-solr-base` build to change Status to `Running` and then to `Complete`.
+You can also check the Created value to
-it is recent.
+ensure that it is recent.

 In the OpenShift Web Console go to the `names examination (tools)` project, and then `Builds` > `Images`.
 Click the
-`solr` image and the tag `Latest` should exist.
-Once the Deployment has been created for your environment, the image
+`namex-solr-base` image and the tag `Latest` should exist.
-can be tagged.

 ## Replacing the `namex-solr-base` Build